 Research conducted at: Universiteit van Amsterdam

-Chapter 4: Characterization of Tetranychus urticae salivary proteome and its comparison to the in silico predicted secretome (Embargo until 20 April 2018)
+Chapter 4: Characterization of Tetranychus urticae salivary proteome and its comparison to the in silico predicted secretome (Embargo up to and including 20 April 2018)

-Chapter 5: Yeast two-hybrid screens reveal plant proteins potentially targeted by the spider mite effectors Te84 and Tu84 (Embargo until 20 April 2018)
+Chapter 5: Yeast two-hybrid screens reveal plant proteins potentially targeted by the spider mite effectors Te84 and Tu84 (Embargo up to and including 20 April 2018)